-Policy HLE1, HLE2 and HLE3 - Heritage, Landscape & Environment Background
+Policies HLE1, HLE2 and HLE3 - Heritage, Landscape & Environment Background (See also Appendix-I)

-- 9.49.
-Crowan Parish is mainly rural with dispersed hamlets developed due to small scale agriculture in association with mining.
+- 8.50 Crowan Parish is mainly rural with dispersed hamlets developed due to small scale agriculture in association with mining.
 The villages of Praze, Leedstown and Nancegollan are set on three sides of the Clowance Estate, once owned by the St Aubyn family and now a timeshare resort development.
-The track bed of the Helston Branch line runs through the parish as well as many mining tracks and carriage roads. - 9.50.
-Agriculture, mining and the Clowance Estate were the main occupations.
+The track bed of the Helston Branch line runs through the parish as well as many mining tracks and carriage roads. - 8.51 Agriculture, mining and the Clowance Estate were the main occupations.
 Market gardening and flower growing were very significant.
-Local mines provided further employment with some villagers walking to Troon Mines each week. - 9.51.
-The 2015 Survey and subsequent consultations' feedback showed support to protect Crowan Parish's unique landscape character from inappropriate development and enhance the built environment by improving the quality of design in future development proposals.
+Local mines provided further employment with some villagers walking to Troon Mines each week. - 8.52 The 2015 Survey and subsequent consultations' feedback showed support to protect Crowan Parish's unique landscape character from inappropriate development and enhance the built environment by improving the quality of design in future development proposals. - 8.53 Due to the geography of Crowan Parish, the severe floods seen in other parts of the country do not occur.
+However, in periods of heavy rain, certain locations in the Parish could be susceptible to flooding.
+These areas are mapped in Appendix J. To ensure any new development takes account of areas potentially at risk from flooding.

-9.52.
-To provide some local detail to inform the implementation of Policy 23 and 24 of the Cornwall Local Plan and ensure that any development is sensitive to the outstanding natural, built and historic environment of the area and is particularly sensitive to the World Heritage Site status of the western area, the landscape value (AGLV) of the Carnmenellis area, the woodland and wildlife of the whole parish and the character of its historic villages and hamlets with careful consideration being given to the location, scale and design of all new development.
+8.54 To provide some local detail to inform the implementation of Policy 23 and 24 of the Cornwall Local Plan and ensure that any development is sensitive to the outstanding natural, built and historic environment of the area and is particularly sensitive to the Outstanding Universal Value of the World Heritage Site status of the western area, the landscape value (AGLV) of the Carnmenellis area, the woodland and wildlife of the whole parish and the character of its historic villages and hamlets with careful consideration being given to the location, scale and design of all new development.

-Policy HLE1 - Heritage, Landscape & Environment
+Policy HLE1 - Heritage, Landscape & Environment - Boundaries, Flora & Fauna

-New development, where appropriate, should preserve or improve biodiversity, consider and protect wildlife corridors and retain trees, Cornish hedges, hedgerow and hedge bank.
+New development, where appropriate, should protect and enhance biodiversity, consider and protect wildlife corridors whilst retaining trees, Cornish hedges, hedge rows and hedge banks.
+Designated and undesignated woodland and ancient veteran trees should be protected and enhanced.
+Where the removal of trees is unavoidable, a detailed tree appraisal and re-planting scheme should be agreed.
+Proposals to plant and establish new woodland areas will be supported, provided the proposal complies with other policies in the Neighbourhood development Plan.
 Proposals which meet other planning policies will normally be supported where they can demonstrate a significant improvement in biodiversity value and connectivity of wildlife sites.